hdShang/arxiv-daily/docs/cs-CV/2025-05-26/papers/250520126v1-ob3d-a-new-dataset-for-benchmarking-omnidirectional-3d-reconstructio.md

 ---
 layout: default
-title: OB3D: A New Dataset for Benchmarking Omnidirectional 3D Reconstruction Using Blender
+title: "OB3D: A New Dataset for Benchmarking Omnidirectional 3D Reconstruction Using Blender"
 ---

 # OB3D: A New Dataset for Benchmarking Omnidirectional 3D Reconstruction Using Blender